 As a real estate attorney and business lawyer the Law Office of Stanley Prowse is perfectly prepared to handle these types of complex divorce cases.
 Not only do we have thirty years of legal experience we also possess the educational background and determination to ensure you receive the best representation possible under the law.

-The Law Office of Stanley Prowse is certified by California as a Family Law Specialist.
-This means we have invested the time necessary to be completely proficient in California family law as it pertains to critical issues such as child custody and child support, community property or previously established premarital agreements.
+The Law Office of Stanley Prowse is has invested the time necessary to be completely proficient in California family law as it pertains to critical issues such as child custody and child support, community property or previously established premarital agreements.
 We have done this because it is our belief that we should know the law and how to use it to the best benefit of our clients.